andrecrumedy/Data-Pipelines-Pocket-Reference/readme.md

 # Data Pipeines Pocket Reference: Moving and Processing Data for Analytics
+Repo is updated daily as I work through all examples in this book.
+Repo structure is subjet to change.

+This repo for the code walkthroughs of this book and a place for me to showcase my Data Engineering skills with AWS and other Products.
+These examples will differ from the book such that I use best practice(based on experience or research) python libraires and techniques.
+Please see 'notes' section each python module's readme file for descriptions on the differences.
+It's organized with the same flow as the book: Extraction, Loading, Transformations, and Pipeline Orchestration.

 ## `Environments: Python, AWS, MY SQL, Amazon Redshift`